 11. Write Great Product Descriptions

 Product descriptions are important.
-Great copies can are the difference between a sky-high conversion rate and a normal one.
+Great copies are the difference between a sky-high conversion rate and a normal one.
 They are the reason why people promote your brand or why they don’t even remember you.

 According to the Nielsen Group, on a full Amazon page, only 18% of the time was spent on viewing photos.
 The remaining time was spent on the text.
 Not optimizing your product descriptions is similar to flushing your money down the drain.
 While most of your competitors are lazy and rely on copy-pasting descriptions, this is your perfect chance to stand out.